 Steven G. Elliott, Ph.D.

-Steve Elliott received a Ph.D. in molecular biology and biochemistry in 1978 from University of California, Irvine, followed by three years studying cell division in Scotland at the University of Edinburgh under Professor J. M. Mitchison and two years in Santa Barbara, Calif. in the laboratory of Professor John Carbon which was performing pioneering studies on centromere structure and function while developing early recombinant DNA methodologies.
+He received a Ph.D. in molecular biology and biochemistry in 1978 from University of California, Irvine, followed by three years studying cell division in Scotland at the University of Edinburgh under Professor J. M. Mitchison and two years in Santa Barbara, California, in the laboratory of Professor John Carbon which was performing pioneering studies on centromere structure and function while developing early recombinant DNA methodologies.

 He is a scientific executive director at Amgen in the hematology/oncology department where he has an active research program designed to improve our understanding of how to most effectively treat anemia in CKD and other diseases.